 Shop all hard cooler color and size options at RTIC and get FREE Shipping!

-RTIC Competition & Alternative Options
+RTIC Cooler Competition & Alternative Options

-YETI Tundra 65 Hard Cooler — The primary advantage of the YETI hard coolers over the RTIC hard coolers are the rich color choices and YETI brand power for those who care about brands.
+The YETI Tundra 65 Hard Cooler comes from YETI, the biggest cooler brand in the market.
+YETI coolers are ultra rugged and come in a wide variety of great color options.
+The primary drawback to YETI coolers compared to RTIC coolers is that YETI coolers cost quite a bit more than RTIC coolers.
 The real-world performance differences are negligible.
 In our experience, YETI hard coolers have a very slight build-quality advantage and are very slightly more rugged in some of the components.
-However, you should know that this is like saying that a 450-pound gorilla is stronger than a 430-pound gorilla — they’re both scary strong.
-The primary drawback of a YETI hard cooler vs an RTIC hard cooler is that YETIs cost more.
+However, you should know that this is like saying that a 450-pound gorilla is stronger than a 400-pound gorilla — they’re both scary strong.
+In my experience using both RTIC and YETI coolers over many outings, both the RTIC and YETI coolers hold ice easily for multiple days.

-RTIC 52 QT Ultra-Light Cooler — In some ways, the most interesting competitor to the RTIC 65 QT Hard Cooler is the RTIC 52 QT Ultra-Light Cooler.
-If you can stand losing a bit of capacity, you’ll gain a versatile mid-size, lightweight cooler option that’s nearly as rugged and ice-efficient.
+The RTIC 52 QT Ultra-Light Cooler might be the most interesting competitor to the RTIC 65 QT Hard Cooler.
+If you can stand losing a bit of capacity — 52-quarts vs 65-quarts — you’ll gain a versatile mid-size, lightweight cooler option that’s nearly as rugged and ice-efficient.
 The primary benefit of the RTIC Ultra-Light Cooler is its compelling weight savings.

 The Verdict